NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - High crushes frame 6 (from 1)
 - JB is super cancellable, better descent angle
 - 4A uses animation from stance cancel
-- S4A has 9 additional frames added to the activator to better match the animation
 - Act4A moves into launch hit faster, unblockable
-- SAct4A changed Mizuki 5X properly copied
 - A2A is hittable at the peak of the jump
 - 5X
   - Duration improved from 1 frame to 7